 Perl scripts on UNIX use the "#!" (a.k.a "shebang") line to indicate to the OS that it should execute the file using perl.
-Win32 has no comparable means to indicate arbitrary files are executables.
+Windows has no comparable means to indicate arbitrary files are executables.

-Instead, all available methods to execute plain text files on Win32 rely on the file "extension".
+Instead, all available methods to execute plain text files on Windows rely on the file "extension".
 There are three methods to use this to execute perl scripts:

-- There is a facility called "file extension associations" that will work in Windows NT 4.0.
-This can be manipulated via the two commands "assoc" and "ftype" that come standard with Windows NT 4.0.
+- There is a facility called "file extension associations".
+This can be manipulated via the two commands "assoc" and "ftype" that come standard with Windows.
 Type "ftype /?" for a complete example of how to set this up for perl scripts (Say what?
-You thought Windows NT wasn't perl-ready?:). - Since file associations don't work everywhere, and there are reportedly bugs with file associations where it does work, the old method of wrapping the perl script to make it look like a regular batch file to the OS, may be used.
+You thought Windows wasn't perl-ready?:). - Since file associations don't work everywhere, and there are reportedly bugs with file associations where it does work, the old method of wrapping the perl script to make it look like a regular batch file to the OS, may be used.
 The install process makes available the "pl2bat.bat" script which can be used to wrap perl scripts into batch files.
 For example:

-'''

 pl2bat foo.pl

-'''